Jsinclaire/coding_challenge_jeremy/readme.txt

 TODO:

+add system shutdown on exit + print db contents -3h

-test with all the uses cases in the json file add system shutdown on exit + print db contents refactor with classes add tests
+test with all the uses cases in the json file 6h

+refactor with classes

+add tests